Jürgen Ohlsen

-Jürgen Ohlsen (15 March 1917 – 23 September 1994) was a German actor best remembered for portraying "Heini "Quex" Völker" in the 1933 Nazi propaganda film Hitlerjunge Quex (Our Flag Leads Us Forward).
+Jürgen Ohlsen (15 March 1917 – 23 September 1994) was a German actor best remembered for portraying "Heini 'Quex' Völker" in the 1933 Nazi propaganda film Hitlerjunge Quex (Our Flag Leads Us Forward), as well as a decorated Iron Cross warrior.

 Career

 Ohlsen was born in Schöneberg, Berlin, Germany on 15 March 1917.
 Due to the illness of actor Hermann Braun, Ohlsen inherited the leading role of Heini Völker (nicknamed 'Quex') in Hitlerjunge Quex (Our Flag Leads Us Forward, 1933).
 Units of the Berlin Hitler Youth also joined the cast of the film.
 Ohlsen himself was only credited as Ein Hitlerjunge (a Hitler Youth member).
-The film, based on the popular propaganda novel Der Hitlerjunge Quex, which was in turned based on the real-life murder of Hitler Youth member Herbert Norkus, was highly successful in Germany at the time.
+The film, based on the popular propaganda novel Der Hitlerjunge Quex, which was in turn based on the real-life murder of Hitler Youth member Herbert Norkus, was highly successful in Germany at the time.